cuynu/vancedx/README.md

 - Also we still provide pre-bulit YouTube Vanced+ app for who can't patch for yourself just or lazy.
 Unlike ReVanced (official channel), they never provide pre-bulit app and requires you to bulit from source
 - ReVanced Extended are discontinued again recently, so its time for us!

+# Well...
+- I don't know when Vanced+ will available to anyone, but for now this project still being developed on PRIVATE REPOSITORY.
+Vanced+ always been my dream, but most ppls include u knows, i have bad memories about Unofficial Vanced and bad programming skill, that why its still not available yet

 ## Contribute